 Teaching

-Since then, I've had the great fortune to TA a number of courses in electrical engineering and computer science at UPenn.
-I've held office hours + recitations + lab sessions + lectures, developed course labs + projects + curricula, mentored students on projects, and more.
-Further below is a list of those courses, with semesters as head TA denoted with * and semesters online denoted with ^.
+Teaching is a passion of mine that I've always had.
+I've had the great fortune to TA a number of courses in electrical engineering, computer engineering, and computer science at UPenn and CMU.
+Below is a list of those courses, with semesters as head TA denoted with *.

 Additionally, I'm honored to have been inducted into the CIS TA Hall of Fame in Spring 2020.
 I aspire to continue teaching in the future, hopefully taking up a lecturing position as a professor after I complete my PhD.
 I've particularly enjoyed helping run lab courses - guiding students in learning how to do lab work themselves is an engaging, rewarding experience.
 Here's to many more years in teaching!

-Introduction to Computer Systems
+UPenn - Introduction to Computer Systems

 CIS240/CIT593